Open Water Symposium – 28 - 31 October 2019

 The sustainable management of water resources requires the development and use of new tools and technologies.
 Among those are Free and Open-Source Software (FOSS), which assist in collecting, processing, analysing and integrating data, transforming them into understandable information, and automating water management processes.
 Thus, those software are critical to support sound and sustainable decision making for water resources.

-In this framework, UNESCO is organizing from 28 to 31 October 2019 in Rabat, Morocco, an Open Water Symposium dedicated to African and Arab countries.
+In this framework, UNESCO is organizing from 28 to 31 October 2019 in Rabat, Morocco, an Open Water Symposium dedicated to African continent.
 During this event, several specialists will showcase open and/or free software dedicated to various aspects of water resources management, and will provide training sessions to selected participants (decision-makers, government representatives, students, professors and researchers, etc.).

 This Open Water Symposium is in line with the work of the Global Open Water Network, which aims at promoting Joint Research, Development and Education on Open Source software and Open data for Integrated Water Resources Management.
 Integrated modelling tools have becoming important tools for water resources management, but their use has been limited due to costly licences and lack of data, especially in developing countries.
 With the Global Open Water Network, we aim at promoting open source software and open data by offering training (e-learning and workshops), and cloud services providing easy access to and easy use of computer infrastructures, data and open source software for water resources applications.
 For more information, click here.